Understanding Charge Rules

 Generating Charges

 Actual charges are created based on data from expense reports and vendor bills recorded against the project.
-Expense Report receipts and Vendor Bills using the Expenses subtab will be processed by Expense-Based rules.
+Expense Report receipts and Vendor Bills using the Expenses subtab are processed by Expense-Based rules.

 -